plasmicapp/plasmic/plasmicpkgs/keen-slider/README.md

-Plasmic registration call for keen-slider
+Plasmic components and registration calls for Keen slider